xavipedrals/iosMovies/Carthage/Checkouts/RxSwift/Documentation/Examples.md

             .map { WolframAlphaIsPrime(Int($0) ??
 0) }          // type is Observable<Observable<Prime>>
             .concat()                                           // type is Observable<Prime>
             .map { "number \($0.n) is prime? \($0.isPrime)" }   // type is Observable<String>
-            .bindTo(resultLabel.rx.text)                        // return Disposable that can be used to unbind everything
+            .bind(to: resultLabel.rx.text)                        // return Disposable that can be used to unbind everything

 // This will set `resultLabel.text` to "number 43 is prime? true" after
 // server call completes.